Note MQTT is currently only available on development devices. Roll-out to production devices is coming soon.

 The mqtt object provides agent code with a means to initiate and maintain communication using MQTT, a lightweight publish/subscribe messaging protocol with an emphasis on Internet of Things applications

-Note The mqtt object only supports connections to MQTT brokers based on MQTT 3.1.1 only.
+Note The mqtt object supports connections to MQTT brokers based on MQTT 3.1.1 only.
 Details of version 3.1.1 of the specification, on which the Electric Imp implementation is based can be found here.

 We do not recommend using MQTT with code (eg. a long

 do... while loop) and/or imp API calls that block (eg. imp.sleep() or httprequest.sendsync()).
 MQTT relies on being available to accept incoming packets, and this may be disrupted if Squirrel is not running while the agent sleeps or is paused while waiting for a response from a remote server.

 The mqtt object includes the following Quality of Service (QoS) constants: